cicnavi/simplesamlphp-module-conformance/README.md

 Available endpoints are described below.

-### Test modification
+### Test setup for next authentication event

-Endpoint to define next test for particular SP.
+Endpoint to define the next test for particular SP.
+This will determine the shape of the SAML response in the next authentication event for the given service provider.

 URI: `https://conformance-idp.example.com/module.php/conformance/test/setup`